-The Intramural Sports Program is dedicated to providing a safe, fair, and enjoyable environment during all intramural contests.
+The Intramural Sports Program provides a safe, fair, and enjoyable environment during all intramural contests.
 Unsportsmanlike behavior generally causes games to become not enjoyable, unfair, and in some cases, unsafe.
 In order to maintain the proper playing environment, the Sportsmanship Policy will be enforced at all times.